Heapax/blue-ocean_jenkins_w_docker/README.md

 ### 2. Setup Jenkins environment using docker-compose
 `sudo docker-compose up -d`

+### 3. Initiate Jenkins
-### 3. Run the following command to get the initial admin password for the Jenkins node, then enter it in the initial page of Jenkis at http://localhost:8080
+Run the following command to get the initial admin password for the Jenkins node, then enter it in the initial page of Jenkis at http://localhost:8080

 `sudo docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`

 After entering the initial password choose "Install recommanded plugins", afterwards create an admin account with a new password.